agentsystems/agentsystems/README.md

 - ✅ You believe AI should be accessible to everyone, not just big tech customers
 - ✅ You want to build and monetize specialized AI agents

+## The Core Insight

+Thousands of specialized AI agents are being built.
+But to use them, you must send your data to unknown servers. **This trust barrier blocks an entire AI economy from emerging.**

+AgentSystems breaks that barrier.
+Run any agent on YOUR infrastructure.
+See everything it does.
+When trust is no longer the bottleneck, intelligence becomes a commodity.

 ## Try it in 60 Seconds

 ```bash